app-sre/github-mirror/README.md

 The mirror acts only on GET requests, by-passing the other requests methods.

+Github Mirror can cache responses either locally in-memory or in Redis.
-The cache is currently in-memory only, shared among all the threads, but not shared between processes.
+The in-memory cache is shared among all the threads, but not shared between processes.
 Every time the server is started, the cache is initialized empty.
+Using Redis prevents the cache from being lost when the github mirror server is restarted.

 ## Use